GizemAyas517/EuclidianDistance/README.md

 Closest Points Finder
 ======

-Given a txt or a tsv file of points, Closest pair of points finder finds the closest points using euclidian distance.
+Given a txt or a tsv file of points, Closest Points Finder finds the closest points using euclidian distance.

 Getting Started
 ------